 Keto Custard is one of the best low carb desserts ever.
 It’s so easy to make and it tastes just like non-keto custard…my friends and family can’t tell the difference.
 It’s light and creamy with a sweet but not too sweet taste, and the nutmeg on the top is a delicious compliment to this creamy dessert.

 I feel passionate about this Keto custard recipe.
 When I was growing up my mother taught me how to cook a lot of things and baked custard was one of them.
 I used to make it all the time because it was easy to make and delicious to eat.

-Now I made a few minor changes to the recipe that made it low carb custard without losing the creamy texture and yummy taste.
+Now I made a few minor changes to the recipe that made it low carb without losing the creamy texture and yummy taste.
 I am so happy to share it with you.

 What is Custard?

 Custard is an old fashioned dessert that is made from some basic ingredients such as milk, sugar, eggs, and vanilla.
 It is cooked on the stove or baked in the oven.

 It can be served warm or cold and can be eaten by itself or with different toppings.
 It also plays a huge part in other desserts such as creme caramel and creme brulee.

 And how do I describe the flavor besides heavenly!
 Custard is creamy and sweet, but not overly sweet…just plain delicious!